ardinor/mojibake/README.md

 - Do similar for category, except under the title?
 - Look at Disqus for comments?
 - Maybe make the links a little more visible?
-- Logging - send it to stdout so it shows up in docker logs
 - Remove all the logic out of monitoring/templates/views.py and into scrutiny (to be uploaded into the DB).
  - Look at paginating the results of monitoring, it's far too large to display on one page.

 REQUIREMENTS
 -------------------------